KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

   exists and is active for the branch group, KDE Builder will automatically use that to download or update the source code.

-The following example shows how to use the KDE module database to install the Phonon multimedia library.
+The following example shows how to use the KDE project database to install the Phonon multimedia library.

 ```{code-block} yaml